Disease

 PhD

-Maria Polyakova, PhD, is an Assistant Professor of Health Policy at the Stanford University School of Medicine.
-Her research investigates questions surrounding the role of government in the design and financing of health insurance systems.
-She is especially interested in the relationships between public policies and individuals’ decision-making in health care and health insurance, as well as in the risk protection and re-distributive aspects of health insurance systems.
-She received a BA degree in Economics and Mathematics from Yale University, and a PhD in Economics from MIT.
+Maria Polyakova, PhD, is an Associate Professor of Health Policy at the Stanford University School of Medicine.
+Her research investigates the equity and efficiency of government interventions in healthcare markets.
+She is especially interested in questions surrounding the design, financing, and broad economic impacts of public health insurance systems.
+Her work also investigates the drivers of individual decision-making in health care and the roots of socio-economic differences in health outcomes.
+Dr. Polyakova received a BA degree in Economics and Mathematics from Yale University, and a PhD in Economics from MIT.

 Encina Commons, Room 220